 It’s a very similar idea with the favorite (- minus odds).
 To calculate these you need to follow this formula:

 So, our newly converted decimal odds would look like this:

 New England Patriots to beat the Pittsburgh Steelers | (400 + 100) / 400 = 1.25

 Dallas Cowboys to beat the New York Giants | (500 + 100) / 500 = 1.2

-Now that we have successfully converted our parlay betting odds from American to decimal formats we can finally calculate the odds for our parlay;
+Now that we have successfully converted our parlay betting odds from American to decimal formats we can now calculate the odds for our parlay:

 Los Angeles Rams to beat the Carolina Panthers | 3.0